serverless/blog/posts/2017-07-19-serverless-v1.18.0.md

 [Issue #3183](https://github.com/serverless/serverless/issues/3183)

-It would be nice to skip resource delpoyments if the resources already exists (e.g. when using DynamoDB tables) to prevent errors.
+It would be nice to skip resource delpoyments if the corresponding resource already exists (e.g. when using DynamoDB tables).
+Could you imagine a reliable way which will detect which resources deployments could be skipped?

 ### Global arn parser with intrinsic functions (Ref, Fn::GetAtt, Fn::ImportValue, ...) support

 [Issue #3212](https://github.com/serverless/serverless/issues/3212)

-`arns` are used everywhere.
-However some of our event sources still don't support all the different types of intrinsic functions which can be used to reference `arns`.
+`arns` are used everywhere in CloudFormation.
+However some of our event sources don't support all the different types of intrinsic functions which can be used to reference `arns`.

 It would be great to have a global `arn` parser which can be re-used throughout the whole codebase.
 Futhermore this parser could be exposed to the user e.g. via `this.provider.findAllCfReferences()` so that plugin authors can benefit from this functionality as well.

+### Other issues and PRs

+This list is just a gist with some of the most wished features from our community!

-However that's not everything!
-We have lots of other [issues](https://github.com/serverless/serverless/issues) where you could leave some feedback.
+We have lots of other [issues](https://github.com/serverless/serverless/issues) where you could leave some feedback or jump directly into the implementation.

 Additionally [PR reviews](https://github.com/serverless/serverless/pulls) are also highly welcomed as they greatly speed up the "time-to-merge".

 ## Serverless Examples